• Skip to primary navigation

 Find Us at Area Farmers Markets

-Trunk of Vegetables | Area Farmers Markets | Aquaganix Depot
+Trunk of Vegetables | Farmers' Market | Aquaganix Depot

 Want to purchase our microgreens and produce while you are out and about?
-Here are the local area farmers markets where you can find us in 2024.
+Here are the local area farmers markets where you can find us in 2023.
 We offer a wide selection of microgreens (at least a dozen) at each market, harvested in front of the customers and packaged at purchase.
+We grow over thirty different varieties, and choose the ones that are at their peak for each Farmers Market.
+If you don’t see the microgreen you are looking for at the market, we welcome special orders upon request.
+Delivery service is available within a 25 mile radius of our greenhouse located in Dousman, WI.
+We accept Venmo and major credit cards at the markets, at the greenhouse, and upon delivery.

 Farmer's Market | Trailer | Aquaganix Depot

-Dousman Farmers Market | Area Farmers Markets |Aquaganix Depot
+Dousman Farmers Market | Aquaganix Depot

-DOUSMAN FARMERS MARKET
+DOUSMAN AREA FARMERS MARKET

-Burlington Farmers Market | Area Farmers Markets |Aquaganix Depot
+Waukesha Farmers Market | Aquaganix Depot

 Want to read more about our microgreens?